ssouporg/denv/README.md

 ![Denv L](docs/images/denv_small.jpg "Denv")

-For an introduction see the [Quick start](https://github.com/ssouporg/denv/wiki/Quick-start) page.
+For an introduction see the [Quick start](https://github.com/ssouporg/denv/wiki/Quick-start) page, or visit the [How to install](https://github.com/ssouporg/denv/wiki/How-to-install) section to start right away.

-To start right away see [How to install](https://github.com/ssouporg/denv/wiki/How-to-install).